clk-project/clk/README.md

 ```

 Of course, it is more of a dirty trick to simplify your personal commands than a
-way to produce a full blown command line application.
+way to produce a full-blown command line application.
 But since several people
 do that alias trick, it was worth mentioning how to get the awesome completion
-also.
+as well.

 ### Create your project